aviacommerce/avia-docs/content/docs/products.md

 ### Variants

 Variants are the products that differ by some attributes.
 Variants are Child Products component of variation relationship.
-To create variants it is necessary to select a variation theme and it is associated with parent product.
+To create variants it is necessary to select a variation theme and it is associated with the parent product.

-> Note: Variant are also product as they are self referntial entity.
+> Note: Variants are also product as they are self-referential entity.
 --------

 ### Images